RPGroup-PBoC/RNAseq_SortSeq/page03_interactive_fig1.md

 for each gene and each growth condition ran in this experiment.
 The gene and growth condition are chosen using the drop down boxes on the left.
-The gene regulatory architecture, with identified transcription factors, and their DNA-protein energy matrix for each transcription factor is displayed.
+The gene regulatory architecture, with identified transcription factors, and their DNA-protein energy matrix for each transcription factor is displayed below the information footprint.